MicrosoftDocs/labs/labs/insiderdevtour2018/machinelearning/includes/Lab-part-2.md

             "Contempt"
         };
     }
+    ```

-# 3. Capture frames
+## 3. Capture frames

-Now, let's capture images from the webcam, to later use them for the emotion detection part.
+Now, let's capture images from the webcam for emotion detection.

-The CameraPreview FrameArrived event will trigger when a new frame is available.
-So you can use that to capture it.

-At the end of the OnNavigatedTo method, add:
+1. At the end of the `OnNavigatedTo` method, add:

+    ```csharp
     await camera.StartAsync();
     camera.CameraHelper.FrameArrived += Preview_FrameArrived;
+    ```

+    When a new frame is available, the `CameraPreview.FrameArrived` event triggers, so we can capture the new frame.

-And now add the code to pick the frames.
-For now, we'll simply store the last frame captured
+2. For now, we'll simply store the last frame captured.

+    ```csharp
     private async void Preview_FrameArrived(object sender, FrameEventArgs e) {
         lastFrame = e.VideoFrame;
     }

     private async Task AnalyzeFrame()
     {
         // Analyze the last frame